 A traditional night out at the theatre?
 This isn't that.
-Bringing together the best under-the-radar artists, food, drink and ideas with very on-the-radar playwrights, it's the best little fest you may or may not have heard of.
+Bringing together the best under-the-radar artists, food, drink and ideas with very on-the-radar playwrights, it's the best little fest you may not have heard of.
 Presenting the works of Robertson Davies in 2015. #TPP2015

 "I am so deeply impressed with the vision and originality of the Tennessee Project!
 It is everything that a holistic arts project should be: grounded in excellence, collaborative in nature, and focused on community.
 Bravo."

 "An exciting, collaborative and grassroots undertaking if there ever was one."

 "This is some of the most provocative, beautifully-realized theatre in the city."

 "You can get a good dose of Shakespeare or George Bernard Shaw at the Stratford or Shaw festivals, but productions of several plays by the same writer in a short period of time are a rarity in Toronto theatre."...“Congrats to all the troupes and the festival producers...
 Let’s hope there’s another such festival linking companies and audiences around town.”

 “This Project descends on Toronto neighbourhoods and wins the hearts and minds of the people!
 It creates new patrons and saves the old ones bus fare.
 It is possible for anybody to return night after night to the venue down the block to see scores of artists occupy corners of Toronto neglected by other festivals.”